kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 the Node, except the Pod being resized.
 For the Pod being resized, it adds the new desired resources (i.e Spec.Containers[i].Resources.Requests) to the sum.
-* If new desired resources fit, Kubelet accepts the resize by updating Pod.Spec.Containers[i].ResourcesAllocated, and then proceeds to invoke UpdateContainerResources CRI API to update Container resource limits.
-Once all Containers are successfully updated, it updates Pod.Status.ContainerStatuses[i].Resources to reflect new resource values.
+* If new desired resources fit, Kubelet accepts the resize by updating Status...ResourcesAllocated field and setting Status.Resize to "InProgress".
+It then invokes the UpdateContainerResources CRI API to update Container resource limits.
+Once all Containers are successfully updated, it updates Status...Resources to reflect new resource values and unsets Status.Resize.
-* If new desired resources don't fit, Kubelet rejects the resize, and no further action is taken.
+* If new desired resources don't fit, Kubelet will update the Status.Resize field to "Infeasible" and does not act on the resize.
-  - Kubelet retries the Pod resize at a later time.
+* If new desired resources fit but are in-use at the moment, Kubelet will update the Status.Resize field to "Deferred".

+In addition to the above, kubelet will generate Events on the Pod whenever a resize is accepted or rejected, and if possible at key steps during the resize process.
+This will allow humans to know that progress is being made.

-If multiple Pods need resizing, they are handled sequentially in the order in which Pod additions and updates arrive at Kubelet.
+If multiple Pods need resizing, they are handled sequentially in an order defined by the Kubelet (e.g. in order of arrivial).

 Scheduler may, in parallel, assign a new Pod to the Node because it uses cached Pods to compute Node allocable values.
 If this race condition occurs, Kubelet resolves it by rejecting that new Pod if the Node has no room after Pod resize.

+Note: After a Pod is rejected, the scheduler could try to reschedule the replacement pod on the same node that just rejected it.
+This is a general statement about Kubernetes and is outside the scope of this KEP.

 #### Kubelet Restart Tolerance

-If Kubelet were to restart amidst handling a Pod resize, then upon restart, all Pods are admitted at their current Pod.Spec.Containers[i].ResourcesAllocated values, and resizes are handled after all existing Pods have been added.
+If Kubelet were to restart amidst handling a Pod resize, then upon restart, all Pods are admitted at their current Status...ResourcesAllocated values, and resizes are handled after all existing Pods have been added.
 This ensures that resizes don't affect previously admitted existing Pods.